URBAN WATER MANAGEMENT WORKSHOP

 The first event is at Martin Mere Wetland Centre on Monday 13th February.

-Keep checking the Healthy Rivers Trust's website, Facebook page and Twitter page for dates and information on upcoming events.
+Keep checking the Mersey Rivers Trust's website, Facebook page and Twitter page for dates and information on upcoming events.

 Corporate supports Litter Boat project